jynxwk/JNX/README.md

 - Database implementation
 - API calls
 - *Let me know what else I should add*

-- Learning Node.js to add more advanced features and after that renaming this Project to "JNXPHP" or similar since I still find it neat
+- Learning Node.js to develop the necessary skills to make this project reality.
+I'll create a new repository for that then and rename this project because I'd still like to keep it up.

 ## Wiki
 Here is a quick explanation of how it works since I didn't create the wiki (yet).